-Black Forest, Colorado, Luna employs physical therapists who specialize in treating patients with diastasis recti after pregnancy.
+Black Forest, Colorado, Luna employs physical therapists specializing in treating patients with diastasis recti after pregnancy.
 With effective strategies and a tailored exercise plan, women with diastasis recti can correct the condition once and for all, returning to the activities and life that they love.

-Best of all, with Luna, patients can receive physical therapy for diastasis recti wherever it’s most convenient — at home, at the gym, or even at work.
+Best of all, with Luna, patients can receive physical therapy for diastasis recti in the comfort of their homes.
 Our physical therapists come to you — it’s physical therapy, delivered.

 Diastasis recti is also known as abdominal separation.
 It occurs when the space between the left and right abdominal muscles are separated by more than 2.7 cm.
 Typically, the condition is only present in pregnant women and newborns, especially premature newborns.